Many or all companies we feature compensate us. Compensation and editorial

 • Establish credit in the U.S.: Most lenders require a credit score in the U.S. unless you’re applying for immigration-specific personal loans.

-• Add a cosigner: Having a U.S. citizen as a cosigner can help get approval for a personal loan.
+• Add a co-applicant: Having a U.S. citizen as a cosigner or co-applicant can help you get approved for a personal loan.

 • Extend your visa: H-1B visas are initially issued for three years and can be extended by an additional three years.
 Maximizing your allowable time in the U.S. may help you qualify for a personal loan.